yggdrasilts/axiosfit/README.md

 Interceptors are other [axios](https://github.com/axios/axios#interceptors) feature that Axiosfit implements.

-Both, a request and response interceptors must be createbe when the Axiosfit instance is created.
+Both, a request and response interceptors must be created when the Axiosfit instance is created.

 ```typescript
 const simpleService = new Axiosfit<SimpleService>()